 The Newman Association is a national organisation whose members meet regularly in local “circles” to discuss and develop their understanding of the Christian faith.
 The Association was founded in 1942, with a formal constitution registered in 1947.
-The Association takes its name from Cardinal (now the Blessed) John Henry Newman, who “wanted a laity, not arrogant, not rash in speech, not disputatious, but men who know their religion, who enter into it, who know just where they stand, who know what they hold and what they do not, who know their creed so well that they can give an account of it, who know so much of history that they can defend it.
+The Association takes its name from Saint Cardinal John Henry Newman, who “wanted a laity, not arrogant, not rash in speech, not disputatious, but men who know their religion, who enter into it, who know just where they stand, who know what they hold and what they do not, who know their creed so well that they can give an account of it, who know so much of history that they can defend it.
 I want an intelligent, well-instructed laity…”.
 (The Present Position of Catholics in England, 1851)

 We hope that by promoting a reasoned expression of our faith and stimulating ‘action for change’, we can make an important contribution to the Church.